Sharp-X-Team/Sharp-X-Addons/README.md

 // TODO

+Please check that your addon doesn't contain folders.
+There should only be files inside your addon.

 ## Approval criteria

 When the Sharp-X team checks the addons, they will check for the following:
+- The `manifest.ini` format
 - //TODO

 ## Submitting